 Township Manager Jon Hammer, who the commissioners directed to be the spokesman on the issue, said the vote is not "a declaration of war," nor a city vs. suburban issue.
 He said the township is not trying to stop the arena project but wants a seat at the table as city and suburban officials negotiate a settlement to the lawsuit.

 "We do think too that a healthy Allentown is good for the entire region," he said after the meeting.
 He said the project could be a "win-win" for both Allentown and its surrounding muncipalities if everyone works together.

 At issue is the state law that created the Allentown Neighborhood Improvement Zone, which allows for arena debt to be paid with earned income tax revenues from workers who live outside the city.
 Ordinarily, earned income taxes paid where someone works are forwarded to their home municipality and shared between that local government and school district.

 Hammer has said that he expects South Whitehall's tax loss to be significant.
 The township is waiting for an accounting, but Hammer said that information may not be available until June.
 The township brings in $3 million in earned income tax total, he said, but he did not know how much of that revenue might be tapped.

-In all, Allentown's zone is expected to divert an estimated $550,000 in earned income taxes from surrounding municipalities and school districts.
+In all, Allentown's zone in earned income taxes from surrounding municipalities and school districts.

 Before their vote, the commissioners heard from developers Donald Frederick and Tom Roma, who both own office buildings in the township.
 Both urged the township to join the legal challenge.